tianjuxue/jax-am/docs/source/index.rst

 Scientific Simulations with JAX
 -------------------------------

 We use `JAX <https://github.com/google/jax>`_ for implementation of the computationally intensive part.
-The polycrystal structure is generated with `Neper <https://neper.info/>`_.

 Why JAX?
 We believe JAX is an exciting tool for scientific simulations.